LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_types.rst

 Consequently, the length of the cell-to-node :ref:`Connectivity` array is then given by :math:`N_c \times ||C_i||`.
 The node indices for each of the cells are stored from left to right.
 The base offset for a given cell is given as a multiple of the cell index and the *stride*.
-As illustrated in :numref:`figs/singleCellTypeRep`, the base offset for cell :math:`C_0` is :math:`0 \times 3 = 0`, the offest for cell :math:`C_1` is :math:`1 \times 3 = 3`, the offset for cell :math:`C_2` is :math:`2 \times 3 = 6` and so on.
+As illustrated in the :ref:`above figure <figs-singleCellTypeRep>`, the base offset for cell :math:`C_0` is :math:`0 \times 3 = 0`, the offest for cell :math:`C_1` is :math:`1 \times 3 = 3`, the offset for cell :math:`C_2` is :math:`2 \times 3 = 6` and so on.